 That said, it seems to us that users may have completely passed over someone they were led to believe was a 30% match but was really a 90% match.
 But that said, OKC makes a point of saying that “Once the experiment was concluded, the users were notified of the correct match percentage.”

-The full blog post on the OKCupid experiments makes for very interesting (and amusing) reading.
+The full [Page no longer available – we have linked to the archive.org version instead] makes for very interesting (and amusing) reading.

 We’d love to hear from you readers on this question: do you think that what OKCupid did is comparable to what Facebook did, or more or less acceptable?